samstav/simpl/DSL.md

         db:
           interface: mysql
           service: my_db_thang
 options: KEY piece (don't forget it!).
 This lists the options (levers or dials) that the blueprint author is exposing to me.
-SImilar in syntax to component options, but the main difference is in the constraints
+Similar in syntax to component options, but the main difference is in the constraints.
+See dedicated section on Blueprint Options below.
   "database_bigness":
     description: the size of the database
     default: 2GB
     # we need to define the syntax for more complex logic, like greater than, less than, etc....
-    constrains:  # what values swithin components that this option constrains.
-Key value to select the options, and then the optoin name.
+    constrains:  # what values within components that this option constrains.
+Key value to select the options, and then the option name.
 Example:
     - service: my_database_thang
       setting: memory
     - service: my_database_log_thang